Kelvin950/TestMe/README.md

 Close and open any quiz and cancel the old quiz
 User is also able to change the amount of questions to receive and also change the difficulty.
 This quiz  is fun and challanging as well .
-There's is a trick to get all the score go through the src ;).
+There's is a trick to get all the score go through the src ;).Check the beta app here ##https://testme-betav1.netlify.app/